-When people say that Jesus (Yeshua) is throughout the Old Testament, they probably don’t visibly see him in the written Word, that little Alef and Tav –– את (et).
+When people say that Yeshua (Jesus) is found throughout the Old Testament, they probably don’t visibly see him in the written Word in the little Hebrew letters of the Alef and Tav –– את (et).
 While writing out several verses in Hebrew the other day, three contained the Alef and the Tav, the ‘sign’ of Yeshua.
 The Torah and Prophets revealing what Yeshua meant when when he said, “I AM the Alef and the Tav, the beginning and end” in Revelation 22:13.

 “But you shall serve the LORD your God; and He will bless your bread and your water; and I will remove sickness from your midst” (Exodus 23:25).